na-na-hi/renget/archive/creamsan.md

 ***
 ##JAVASCRIPT
 Some of my cards use JS.
 You only need to do this once per card.
-Be sure to complete the browser extension part above.
+Be sure to complete the [browser extension](https://rentry.org/creamsan#browser-extension) part above.
-Thanks again to stscript anon for sharing how to enable JS with STScript. https://rentry.org/stscript#html5-minigames-and-hacking-stscript
 ***

 1. Go to the card description.
 Look for the `{{setvar::pass::PASSHERE}}` macro.